tderenzi/tderenzi.github.io/src/portfolio/elom.md

 - **Recommended Solution**: Implement a system with simplified form design and multi-user access to streamline workflows, enable quality assurance, and empower the team to contribute more effectively.

 **Data Visualization**
-- **System Bottlenecks**: Limited access to tools and dependence on a single analyst delayed visualizations.
+- **Manual Reporting Process**: The method of generating ELOM reports was manual and labor-intensive, relying on Excel for data manipulation and Stata for coding.
+The sole ELOM data analyst had to manually input data, sort variables, and ensure correct placement, which led to errors and time-consuming efforts, and delayed outputs.
-- **Recommended Solution**: Expand access to visualization tools and automate key steps to accelerate decision-making.
+- **Recommended Solution**: Expand access to visualization tools (e.g. Power BI and Tableau) and automate reporting processes.

 **Project Management & Processes**
 - **Inefficient Coordination**: The lack of formal tools and workflows led to inefficiencies in task and resource management.